Public Access allows you to:

 The council takes into account all representations but must make its decision on planning grounds only.

-Hence issues such as loss of value, loss of a view, disturbance during construction, private rights of way and ownership matters are not taken into account and are matters that would be pursued separately either under other legislation or as a private matter.
+Hence issues such as loss of value, loss of a view, private rights of way and ownership matters are not taken into account and are matters that would be pursued separately either under other legislation or as a private matter.
 Planning grounds can still cover a wide range of issues and, by law certain matters must be taken into account:

 All representations made in writing become part of the application file and are open to be viewed and copied by the applicant or other members of the public.
 Representations made cannot be treated as confidential or kept private.